rocfd/brewpitopes/README.md

 ## DOCKER IMAGE
 To compile the Dockerfile you will need to have docker installed.
 And use the following commands:

-Create docker image from Dockerfile, may take a while
+Create docker image from Dockerfile, may take a while:

-      sudo docker build -t brewpitopes PATH/TO/Dockerfile Run the docker image
+      sudo docker build -t brewpitopes PATH/TO/Dockerfile

+Run the docker image:

       sudo docker run -it brewpitopes

 ## PIPELINE